heathkh/taskqueue/README.md

 What is TaskQueue
 -------------------------------------------------------------------------------

 TaskQueue is a header-only library for executing tasks in parallel with a thread pool built with Boost.
+To use it all you need to do is copy "taskqueue.hpp" to your source tree and link against Boost threads and asio libraries.

-The repository includes a demo with all included dependencies.
+The repository includes a demo showing how to use it.
+The demo includes many dependencies (glog, gflags, progress) that are not part of TaskQueue, but just useful for the demo.

 How to compile and run demo
 -------------------------